dora-team/dora.dev/hugo/content/guides/value-stream-management/index.md

 * **Facilitates conversations**: Visual representations of the value stream, workflow, and key metrics facilitate better communication and collaboration among team members.
 This shared understanding helps teams have meaningful discussions about the software delivery process, which helps align everyone towards the common goal of delivering software quickly and reliably.
 * **Identifies areas for improvement**: Visualization using VSM makes it easier to visually identify bottlenecks in the software delivery process and track the impact of improvements.
 By highlighting bottlenecks, waste, and inefficiencies, VSM enables teams to target their improvement efforts effectively.
-* **Promotes continuous improvement**: VSM and flow optimization encourage a culture of continuous improvement by providing a frameworkfor identifying and iteratively implementing improvements.
+* **Promotes continuous improvement**: VSM and flow optimization encourage a culture of continuous improvement by providing a framework for identifying and iteratively implementing improvements.
 Visualizations help track the impact of these improvements and make adjustments as needed.
 * **Supports data-driven decision making**: VSM provides quantitative data on key metrics, allowing teams to make informed decisions based on evidence.
 * **Documentation**: Keeping an accurate, current record of [how software has been developed](/capabilities/documentation-quality/) is a fundamental part of the process.
 Creating VSMs helps provide a clear understanding over time and a reminder of the journey that has been taken.
 Being able to look back and see improvements over time helps build the confidence and morale necessary for a continuous improvement culture.